Angela Merkel tells Harvard grads to 'tear down walls' | DW | 30.05.2019

 Merkel, speaking through a translator, touched on a number of topics throughout the speech — beginning with her own upbringing in East Germany under the shadow of the Berlin Wall.
 The idea of the wall was one that she would return to throughout the speech.

-The chancellor hit on other subjects including the opportunities and threats posed by new technologies, as well as the challenge of combatting climate change.
+The chancellor hit on other subjects including the opportunities and threats posed by new technologies, as well as the challenge of combating climate change.

 Read more: Trump's ambassador Grenell muddled on Merkel comments